Presidential transition of Barack Obama: Secret Service preparations

 The Secret Service, of the U.S. Department of Homeland Security, was the lead agency for both security and logistics for the Inaugural Ceremony.
 Their plan was to open the event to as many spectators as possible.
 Security was expected to be strict, and vast portions of downtown Washington would be closed to all traffic.
 Initially, it was thought that up to 4 million people would descend upon the area of the National Mall, but later reports from the Secret Service suggested that the number might not be that high.
-Arrangements for 8000 police officers were made, however, and parking for up to 10,000 tour buses was arranged.
+Arrangements for 8,000 police officers were made, however, and parking for up to 10,000 tour buses was arranged.
 A Metro spokesperson warned that the subway system "will be utterly overwhelmed."
 Camping was not permitted on the mall.

 On November 13, 2008, the Secret Service announced that Obama's codename would be "Renegade".
 In addition, his wife's is "Renaissance" and his daughters' are "Rosebud" and "Radiance".

 Residential transition

 The first family visited both Sidwell Friends School and Georgetown Day School before deciding on Sidwell.
 The residential transition began with the first of two interim stops at the Hay-Adams Hotel on January 4.
-The second interim stop was a move to Blair House on January 15, the traditional interim move date for Presidents-elect.
-The residential transition began earlier than for most incoming Presidents because the daughters began school at Sidwell on January 5.
+The second interim stop was a move to Blair House on January 15, the traditional interim move date for residents-elect.
+The residential transition began earlier than for most incoming presidents because the daughters began school at Sidwell on January 5.
 During the campaign, Michelle Obama had stated that the residential transition would be planned to be as unified as possible for all members of the family.
 Michelle's mother, Marian Robinson, made plans to move into the White House to assist with child care.
 In the current real estate market, the Obamas did not intend to sell their South Side Chicago home that sits on the border between the Hyde Park and Kenwood community areas.

 Jenna and Barbara Bush had much advice for Malia and Sasha Obama.
 The Bush twins sent the Obama daughters an open letter that was published in The Wall Street Journal.

 The outgoing Bush family did not take much with them as they left the White House.
 Among the items they left behind was their official state china service, a Lenox gilt-edged style with a green basket weave border, estimated to be worth $492,798.
-However, what they did not take with them can be included in the collection of the Presidential Library.
+However, what they did not take with them can be included in the collection of the presidential library.

 Vice President Dick Cheney was injured moving out of his residence just before the inauguration and used a wheelchair during the ceremony.